DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/OTHER/Data entities.md

 1	          | EDI Template EDIFACT            | Create new **EDIFACT** template and setup					|
 2	          | EDI Template EDIFACT section    | Section details for the **EDIFACT** template				| • EDI Template EDIFACT 3	          | EDI Template EDIFACT element    | Element details for each section for the **EDIFACT** template		| • EDI Template EDIFACT section

+> Note: If the EDIFACT template has been created manually (not via data entity), first delete the default UNA elements before importing Section and Element entities for the template.

+> Re-import data package if elements are not populated.